-It might be a sign of the times but one of the most frequently asked questions we are receiving from potential new clients is; can I fire my old lawyer and hire you to represent me in my injury case?
+It might be a sign of the times but one of the most frequently asked questions we are receiving from potential new clients is, "can I fire my old lawyer and hire you to represent me in my injury case?"
 The answer is that it really depends upon the situation and there are many factors to consider.
-When I am asked this question I normally asked the caller a number of things about their case because there are many different issues to consider before coming to this conclusion.
+When I am asked this question, I normally ask a number of questions regarding the case because there are many different issues to consider before coming to a conclusion.

-First and foremost, I asked them about their case, what caused their accident, what type of injuries did they sustain, what type of care and treatment did they receive, have they reached maximum medical improvement or that point in time where they are as well as they are going to be, when did the accident occur, what their lawyer has told them about their case, where are they in an attempted resolution of their case, have they received any offers and what were they, and how much insurance coverage is available to compensate them for their injuries and damages.
+First and foremost, I ask about the case, what caused the accident, what type of injuries were sustained, what type of care and treatment was received, has maximum medical improvement been reached, when the accident occurred, what their lawyer has told them about their case, where are they in an attempted resolution of their case, have they received any offers and what were they, and how much insurance coverage is available to compensate them for their injuries and damages.
 I also discuss why they are currently unhappy with their lawyer.
 Does this involve a situation where sporadic telephone calls have not been returned or is it a case where there is a gross lack of communication on the part of their lawyer?
 How long has their current lawyer been representing them and what is the status of their case?
 What have they been told, how frequently have they been updated about their case and how comfortable are they with their current lawyer?
 Is their case currently in suit, have depositions been conducted, what defenses have been advanced, and is it scheduled for trial?

 Based on all of this information I will generally suggest several options.
 If it appears that the caller's case is ready to be resolved and there is not sufficient insurance coverage to properly compensate them for their injuries and damages and assuming there are no assets that are owned by the at-fault party to go after personally, then I tell the caller to make an appointment with their current lawyer to get into their office and go over absolutely everything regarding their case so that they can put the train back on the tracks to get their case resolved as soon as possible.
 The problem with getting a new lawyer involved in a case, at a later junction, is that it may delay the caller's ability to resolve their case and get compensated.